Luigian/Climbing_Tracker_Website/README.md

 <img src="resources/images/panic_bear_banner_1.jpg" width="1000">

 In sport climbing, tracking the **efficacy** has to do on whether or not a route was ascended from the ground to the top, with no falls and no additional help.
-But in order to really evaluate the climber's progress it's necessary to consider the **efficiency** too, which is how many attempts, or unsuccessful ascents, occurred in the process.
+But in order to better evaluate the climber's progress it's necessary to consider the **efficiency** too, which is how many attempts, or unsuccessful ascents, occurred in the process.

-This website calculates the climber's efficiency on every grade he has tracked by looking at the relation between successful ascents and the unsuccessful ones.
+This website calculates the climber's efficiency by looking at the relation between successful ascents and the unsuccessful ones.

-After creating an account, the user can register his climbs, access to his climbing record and see some statistics in order to understand his performance in the different difficulty levels he has tried on the walls.
+After creating an account the user can register his climbs, access to his climbing record and see some statistics in order to understand his performance in the different difficulty levels he has tried on the walls.

-Gym managers can also create an account and upload the routes they have in their gyms (this allow the users to add these same routes to their record after).
-Gym managers can also access to the history of their routes and see some statistics that could help to better distribute and plan their routesetting.
+Gym managers can also create an account and upload the routes they have in their gyms (this allow the users to add these same routes to their climbing record).
+Gym managers can access to their routes history and see some statistics that could help them to better distribute and plan their routesetting.

 ## Implementation

-Relational Database explanation
+This website uses a relational database managment system to organizes the data into four tables: `users`, `gyms`, `routes` and `climbs`.

+Each table is composed of columns and rows.
+The rows represent instances or records of the table, and the columns represent values attributed to that instance.
+Each row in a table has its own unique primary key.
+These primary keys within a database are used to define the relationships among the tables.

+### Establishing the basis of interaction between tables

+* `users` and `gyms` posses a **one to one** relation, meaning that each user can only register one gym, and each gym can only have one manager.
+* `users` and `climbs` posses a **one to many** relation, meaning that a user can register multiple climbs, but a climb can only belong to one user.
+* `gyms` and `routes` posses a **one to many** relation, meaning that a gym can register many routes, but a route can only belong to one gym.
+* `climbs` and `routes` possess a **many to one** relation, meaning that each climb can only be done to one route, and a route can be climbed many times.

 ### Recording the climbs